flyteorg/flyte/rsts/deployment/cluster_config/general.rst

 Execution Queues
 ================
-Execution queues are currently defined in
+Execution queues are defined in
 `flyteadmin config <https://github.com/flyteorg/flyteadmin/blob/6a64f00315f8ffeb0472ae96cbc2031b338c5840/flyteadmin_config.yaml#L97,L106>`__.
 These are used for execution placement for constructs like AWS Batch.